top of page

 2018

-• De porte en porte..., group exhibition, Galerie La Table d’Art, Lyon, France
+• De porte en porte..., Galerie La Table d’Art, Lyon, France

-• La Mélodie des choses, group exhibition, Galerie La Table d’Art, Lyon, France
+• La Mélodie des choses, Galerie La Table d’Art, Lyon, France

 2017